Locations:

 How is vaginitis treated?

-The key to proper treatment of vaginitis is proper diagnosis.
-This isn’t always easy since the same symptoms can exist in different forms of vaginitis.
-You can assist your healthcare provider by paying close attention to exactly which symptoms you have and when they occur, along with a description of the color, consistency, amount and smell of any abnormal discharge.
+Getting a proper diagnosis is key to successful treatment.
+This isn’t always easy, as the same symptoms can exist in different forms of vaginitis.
+You can assist your healthcare provider by paying close attention to exactly which symptoms you have and when they occur, along with a description of the color, consistency, amount and smell of your vaginal discharge.

 It isn’t a good idea to wait for vaginitis to disappear unless you know what’s causing it.
 For instance, some mild yeast infections go away on their own, but not all cases do.
-Bacterial vaginosis usually clears up on its own, but left untreated, it can put you more at risk for STIs.
+Bacterial vaginosis can clear up on its own, but left untreated, it can put you more at risk for STIs.
 It can also cause complications if you’re pregnant.
-The symptoms from viral vaginitis may resolve on their own, but in the meantime, your provider needs to know about any STIs you have so they can monitor any cell changes.
-Some kinds of high-risk HPV can lead to cervical cancer.

 Prevention